bexelbie/bexelbie.github.io/_drafts/backup/part4-update.md

 ## Conclusion

-We've now determined the magnitude of the challenge (relatively small in my case) and some likely rules to apply to achieve my goals.
+We've now determined the amount of data we are working with (relatively small in my case) and some likely rules to apply to achieve my goals.
 Now we can start designing a system.
-It looks like we are going to need to consider solutions for every rule and most every combination.
+It looks like we are going to need to consider solutions for every rule and almost every combination.

 Read the next part to begin exploring an implementation to make this happen.
 I've included some optional homework below.
 You may find it useful if plan to adopt or adapt this for yourself.

 ## Homework

-Categorize and classify your data using the rules to generate your own likely rules matrix.
+Categorize and classify your data to generate your own likely rules matrix.
 This will allow you to determine what parts of the system you need.
-While doing this notice if you have only a little data in a particular rule.
-One trade-off you may want to make early is forcing a data rule "upgrade" to avoid having to develop a solution for a small amount of data.